Tecla/Rsd/README.md

 * Value types:
  * Block (with named values)
  * Array (list of unnamed values), nestable
- * Simple types: int, float
+ * Simple types: int (binary, octal, decimal or hexadecimal), float
  * Strings (with ${...} to embed references)
  * Macros (with keyword-value arguments)
  * References to other values